 - Pain with activity is the most common complaint

-- Pain subsides with rest.
+- The pain subsides with rest.

-The orthopedic doctor will look for bone density, hormonal issues, calcium, Vitamin D etc and treat accordingly.
+The Orthopedic doctor will look for bone density, hormonal issues, calcium, Vitamin D, etc, and treat accordingly.

-Physiotherapist will analyze the strength, biomechanical faults, training regime and accordingly treat or make necessary changes.
+Physiotherapists will analyze the strength, biomechanical faults, training regime and accordingly treat or make necessary changes.